Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

     -profile docker
 ```

-A standalone Assembly pipeline creates _de novo_ assembly sequences, without any reference files.
+The standalone Assembly pipeline creates _de novo_ assembly sequences, without any reference files.
 It requires the FASTQ files, and a sample sheet listing the barcodes and corresponding expected DNA (plasmid) length (in kbp).
 The results are saved in the `results/dir4_assembly` directory.

 Note that sometimes the assembled sequence is made up of two consecutive sequences of the reference (with double length).
 This "duplication" happens when reads are derived from random segments of a circular sequence, such as a plasmid, and joined by an assembler.
 Canu, the assembler, tries to identify whether the sequence is duplicated, but this automatic identification is not always successful.
 The result of the identification is shown in the `suggestCircular` parameter of the consensus FASTA header (sequence name).